chapter five

 • Restricting resource consumption

-• Configuring our APIs safely
+• Configuring APIs safely

-• Managing our API attack surface securely
+• Managing the API attack surface

 • Consuming APIs safely